fraterm/diceroll/README.md

 {#x}{#}d[#|%]
 ```

-which becomes an ECMAScript (JavaScript) regex
+which becomes an ECMAScript (JavaScript) regex with named-groups

 currently translated to a an srell::regex string with posix-classes and named-groups thusly: